 Step 6: Have Fun!
 Organize a family reunion.

-There are many great family history software programs where you can store all the stories and data.
-Starting with yourself and working backward, simply input what you already know.
+There are many excellent family history software programs where you can store all the stories and data.
+Starting with yourself and working backward, merely input what you already know.

 The Documentary Record

 You should be encouraged by the ready availability and large volume of documentary evidence that exists in places like the Barbados National Archives, museums, churches, and at online repositories.
 This includes local and legal documents, plantation registers, ledgers and inventories, shipping logs, original letters, rare books, prints, photographs and paintings, employment, travel and military records and oral testimonies and literature relating to the lives of Afro-Barbadians in the 18th, 19th and 20th centuries.